30 Sep Asbestos in Your Home | Where to Find It

 Asbestos In Your home

 “DANGER: CONTAINS ASBESTOS, A KNOWN CARCINOGEN” the sign on your drywall reads, or rather it would in a perfect world.
-In a perfect world that sign wouldn’t be needed, nor would there be asbestos in your home.
+In a perfect world, that sign wouldn’t be needed, nor would there be asbestos in your home.
 Unfortunately, asbestos can be found in a multitude of places throughout the home, and usually the contaminated objects in question are never labeled.
-Fortunately, there is information out there that can help you identify common sources of asbestos exposure in the home & around the world we interact with daily.
+Fortunately, there is information out there that can help you identify common sources of asbestos exposure in the home and around the world we interact with daily.

 Asbestos has been mined for thousands of years across the world.
 Health problems associated with asbestos date back just as long with some cases being confirmed in Ancient Rome.
 Still, it took until the early 1900s for the medical community at large to really take note of the dangers that asbestos posed to those who were exposed to it.
 Despite warnings from doctors around the world, asbestos production increased as demand did for the fire-resistant, sound-insulating material.
 In fact, the US military at one point even mandated that all branches of the military use asbestos.
 As a consequence of what can only be called willful ignorance by the mining companies and manufacturers, world-wide asbestos made its way into everything from vehicles to clothing to construction materials.